Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 In the heart, they find everything that is necessary.*

-This is why the wise know the things which cannot be reached by walking.
+This is why the wise know the things that cannot be reached by walking.
 And they can see that which is invisible to the common eye.

 48. They who learn increase their knowledge every day.
-They who serve Tao decrease their earthly desires.
-By constantly decreasing earthly desires, one can achieve non-doing.
+They who serve Tao decrease their worldly desires.
+By constantly decreasing worldly desires, one can achieve non-doing.

 49. The wise have no selfish motives.
 They live in caring about others.